Building a stellar onboarding checklist

 3. Assign a welcome buddy

-A welcome buddy can help with:
+A welcome buddy helps with:

-• Navigating business tools and systems.
+• Navigating business tools and systems

-• Providing emotional support throughout the transition phase.
+• Providing emotional support during the transition

 Day one checklist